Skyscanner/backpack-react-native/CONTRIBUTING.md

 Be aware that if `bpk-tokens` has changed, *all* packages in the repository will be updated as they all depend on `bpk-tokens`.
 Changing an existing token is almost always worth a "major" release, whereas adding a new token is usually a "minor" release.

-When a component is released for the first time on npm, remember to add the component to the Skyscanner organisation through the [npm UI](https://www.npmjs.com/settings/skyscanner/teams/team/backpack/access).
+When a component is released for the first time on npm, remember to add the component to the Skyscanner organisation through the [npm UI](https://www.npmjs.com/settings/skyscanner/teams/team/backpack-react-native/access).

 </details>

-## Submodules

-`backpack-android` and `backpack-ios` folders are git submodules used solely for documentation.
-They shouldn't be directly used for anything else.

-The documentation build will ensure the local submodules are up to date before using it so there is no need to do any git command directly.
-That being said, from time to time it's good to update the submodules to point to a newer commit so fewer changes will be pulled before each doc build.

-To do the above run `npm run submodules:update` and then `git push origin master`.

 ## And finally..